 By the 1980s, steroid was widespread globally.
-But doping in East Germany, doping was world class.
-As PBS states, “doping in the GDR was different from the doping in the West of the world but it was also different from the doping in other parts of the East.
+But doping in East Germany was world class.
+As PBS states, “doping in the GDR was different from the doping in the rest of the world but it was also different from the doping in other parts of the East.
 It was German, it was orderly, it was bureaucratic, it was written up.”

 We don’t need no education